roman-milk/roman-milk.github.io/a-tale-noir.md

  Resting her head back down, she began to panic.
 This was supposed to be an uninhabited planet.
 There shouldn't be anyone here.
 She shouldn't be strapped down, and she certainly shouldn't be naked.
 Taking a deep calming breath, Rachel forced herself to think.
 Slowing her breathing down, she looked at her surroundings first.
 She appeared to be in some sort of laboratory.
 Dust covered nearly every surface, except for various pieces of arcane technology.
 Strange devices, and unusual implements hanging from the wall.
 In the corner, a small tank with green water bubbled.
 Some weird plant or something inside of it.
 Along the far wall several more tanks, with different stages of the same plant growing in water.

  Then she took stock of the table she was strapped to.
 A large X shape that was floating on some sort of anti-grav technology.
 Her wrists, ankles, and waist tightly strapped to it.
 Looking around she saw no sign of her clothes or her gear.
 She couldn't see under her but the ceiling above her was loaded with lights, chains hanging, straps, and in the center some sort of multi-armed machine.
 Inert but with several lights indicating power and readiness.
-Report_Story #3